What can I do with an Economics Major?

 The employment and salary outlook for individuals with a B.A. in economics will remain strong far into the future.
 Employment of economics majors is expected to grow at least as fast as the average for all occupations.

-Because the state of California requires that economics be taught at the high school level, the demand for secondary school teachers with knowledge of economics is growing faster than ever.
+Because the state of California requires that economics be taken at the high school level, the demand for secondary school teachers with knowledge of economics is growing faster than ever.
+Thanks to economics educators and faculty at CSUSB, economics is even a crucial part of the K-8 Social Studies curriculum.

 Students who anticipate graduating within two semesters should speak with an Economics faculty advisor and set up an appointment with the Career Development Center in UH-329.
 The Career Development Center offers assistance in resume writing, interviewing, job search strategies, and meeting with on-campus recruiters.
 Our course Econ 3900: Writing in Economics, also helps equip you with the tools to write well for job applications.